Tim-W-James/JavaScript-Interactive-Procedural-Text-Experience/README.md

 [![Screen Shot][product-screenshot]](https://github.com/Tim-W-James/JavaScript-Interactive-Procedural-Text-Experience)

-A JavaScript interactive art piece that lets players create their own pictures in front of a simulated live audience.
+A JavaScript interactive experience where players create their own pictures in front of a simulated live audience that reacts to the decisions of the player.
+The project is part of the course COMP1720 at ANU, and a showcase can be found [here](https://comp1720.cecs.anu.edu.au/u6947396/comp1720-2019-major-project/).
 Read the [artist statement](https://github.com/Tim-W-James/JavaScript-Interactive-Procedural-Text-Experience/blob/master/artist-statement.md) for the thinking behind the project.

 ### Built With